yecril71pl/cpp-docs.pl-pl/docs/standard-library/atomic-functions.md

 ### <a name="parameters"></a>Parametry

+*Kolejność*<br/>
-*Kolejność* pamięci ograniczenie, które określa typ ogrodzenia.
+Pamięć, ograniczenie, które określa typ ogrodzenia.

 ### <a name="remarks"></a>Uwagi